bsml320/scGWAS/analysis/explanation_configure.md

 - [ ] network_file
 - [ ] outfile

 - Note: Java can be quiet confusing when looking for files.
-If not sure, use the full path to each of the input files.
+Thus, we suggest to use the full path to each of the input files.

 ## Explanation of all parameters: